Menu

 Art Policy

-Art Progression in Knowledge and Skills
+Art Progression of Knowledge and Skills

 Year 5 children have participated in the Art and Science in Residence project at The Mount, Fleetwood led by local artist Tina Dempsey.
 They examined closely beach finds on our coast , looked at patterns, colours and textures and made prints.